ohadravid/ohadravid.github.io/content/posts/2025-01-debugging-vit-and-tensorrt.md

 ```

 Our model expects a batch of `B` videos, each with 16 frames.
 We then use `permute` to reorder the dimensions, and forward it.
-Finally, we apply a [`softmax`](https://pytorch.org/docs/stable/generated/torch.nn.functional.softmax.html) which is a standard way of converting the output into probabilities (why isn't it part of the ViT already? well, because [`log_softmax` is better for gradient calculation](https://pytorch.org/docs/stable/generated/torch.nn.functional.log_softmax.html)).
+Finally, we apply a [`softmax`](https://pytorch.org/docs/stable/generated/torch.nn.functional.softmax.html) which is a standard way of converting the output into probabilities[^2].

+[^2]: Why isn't it part of the ViT already?
+Well, because [`log_softmax` is better for gradient calculation](https://pytorch.org/docs/stable/generated/torch.nn.functional.log_softmax.html).
+Since we aren't training this model, we don't really care about gradients and back propagation.

 Well, maybe "do some inference right away" was a bit of a stretch, but we're nearly there!